 - Use a pair of scissors to cut a fine tip from a snap seal bag filled with blue candy melts.
 Pipe 10 blue squares onto a large piece of parchment paper.
 Fill in the outline of the square so that it’s a solid blue.
 Transfer to the fridge to set.

 - Push your red candy melts to the other corner of the ziplock bag.
-Cut a fine tip on this corner.
+Cut a fine tip on this other corner.
 Pipe a red rectangle onto a piece of parchment paper to make a door.
 Fill in the outline.
 Tap on your bench to level off the chocolate.
 Clean up the edges if needed.
 Transfer to the fridge to set.

 - Take your blue windows out of the fridge, and peel them off of the parchment paper.
 Cut a fine tip from a snap seal bag filled with white chocolate.
-Outline the blue squares with white chocolate, and a “+” sign in the center to create the window panels.
+Outline the blue squares with white chocolate, and a “+” sign in the center to create the window.
 Do this for all 10 squares.
 Let them set.

 - Add another layer of buttercream frosting to the house.
 Use a ruler to scrape back the excess frosting.